abhikmukh/processing_tasks/readme.md

 ### The correlation matrix of the features extracted from the signals are shown below:
 ![Correlation matrix](images/heatmap.png)
 We can see from this plot that standard deviation and variance are highly correlated with each other.
 This is expected as variance is the square of standard deviation.
+We can drop these two features for future statistical analysis.

 ## DNA sequence analysis
 3 sets of DNA sequences of different error rates were generated and analysed